dd2480-group14-2024/dd2480-continuous-integration/README.md

 Luna Ji Chen:

-Teodor Morfeldt Gadler: Wrote function and tests for notifications.
-Contributed to readme.
+Teodor Morfeldt Gadler:
+- Wrote function and tests for notifications.
+- Contributed to readme/essence analysis
+- Wrote tests and parts of the functionality for saving build logs

 William Carl Vitalis Nordwall: